Ultrafast X-ray Spectroscopy of Intersystem Crossing in Hexafluoroacetylacetone: Chromophore Photophysics and Spectral Changes in the Face of Electron Withdrawing Groups: Introduction

-The UV absorption spectrum of both AcAc and HfAcAc share many similarities, both possessing strong and broad $\pi \rightarrow \pi ^\ast$ transitions around 266 nm corresponding to excitation into the S\textsubscript{2} state.\cite{Nakanishi1977,Nakanishi1978} It is expected that the electronic states share a similar character and will both ultimately undergo intersystem crossing into the T\textsubscript{1} state before relaxing to the ground state or dissociating.
+The UV absorption spectra of both AcAc and HfAcAc share many similarities, both possessing strong and broad $\pi \rightarrow \pi ^\ast$ transitions around 266 nm corresponding to excitation into the S\textsubscript{2} state.\cite{Nakanishi1977,Nakanishi1978} Indeed, calculations reveal that the four lowest excited states have similar energies and character in the Franck-Condon (FC) region, as shown in Table \ref{tab:FCenergies}.
+It is therefore expected that both species will ultimately undergo intersystem crossing into the T\textsubscript{1} state following excitation to \ce{S2}, before relaxing to the ground state or dissociating.
 The possible role of the \ce{T2} state is not known and is not explored here.
-The additional fluorines allow for a greater variety of potential photoproducts in HfAcAc, permitting the production of pentafluoromethyl-3-furanone together with HF in the low pressure regime.\cite{Bassett1976,Antonov2019,KUSABA20071447} The proposed pathway to this photoproduct relies on the cleavage of the intramolecular O-H hydrogen bond, which is significantly weakened by the strong electron withdrawing groups.
-Upon hydrogen bond cleavage, the molecule can rotate and form a series of rotationally distinct isomers.
+The additional fluorines allow for a greater variety of potential photoproducts in HfAcAc, permitting the production of pentafluoromethyl-3-furanone together with HF in the low pressure regime.\cite{Bassett1976,Antonov2019,KUSABA20071447} The proposed pathway to this photoproduct relies on the cleavage of the intramolecular O-H hydrogen bond, thereby allowing the molecule to rotate and form a series of rotationally distinct isomers.
 These rotational isomers can act as precursors to the aforementioned photoproducts.
-Observation of these dynamics on ultrafast timescales is extremely desirable to define the initial steps that the primary chromophore undergoes.
+Observation of these dynamics on ultrafast timescales is desirable to define the initial steps that the primary chromophore undergoes.
 In particular transient X-ray absorption spectroscopy will allow for the clear demarcation of the various singlet and triplet states from one another and can detect any potential photoproducts that might arise from the parent molecule.\cite{bhattacherjee_ultrafast_2017,Yang2018}